kmacierzanka/GettingCleaningData_CourseProject/README.md

-# Getting and Cleaning Data
+# Week 4 Course Project
-## Week 4 Course Project
+## From "Getting and Cleaning Data"

 In this project I had to read text files about test and train subjects who wore a smartphone on their waist.
 There were 30 volunteers in total who performed 6 possible activities.
 There was a total of 10299 observations.